 As in the original Half-life, Xen aliens are no longer killed with a simple clout using a crowbar, but fight tooth and nail with proper weapons in a battle of proximity accompanied by fumbled and rushed reloads.
 In this article we explore the various types of enemies you're likely to encounter - what they are, their weaknesses, how to avoid them and the best way to kill them.
+For more help visit our dedicated tips page: Half-Life: Alyx tips.

 In Half-Life: Alyx - Barnacles are best described as giant, upside-down sea urchins, with a 20 foot protruding tongue (tendril).
 Barnacles hang from ceilings, dangling their long tendrils and awaiting naive passers-by who get a little too close, in order to drag them into their octopus-like mouth and tear their face off, errr!
 And rob their victim of any items they happen to be carrying, such as grenades and pistol clips.